xnv/headless-akashic/doc/guide.en.md

 Fire `pointDown` trigger of the touchable frontmost entity at (x, y).
 If no entity found, fire `Scene#pointDownCapture`.

-The `identifier` is a optional number to distinguish finger (to emulate multi-touch device).
+The `identifier` is an optional number to distinguish finger (to emulate multi-touch device).
 If not specified, will be treated as `1`.

 Must follows `firePointUp()` when calling more than once on the same `identifier`.